Jarmos-san/hugo-blog/content/posts/how-to-create-custom-keymaps-in-neovim-with-lua.md

 picked up from the Internet.
 The file is huge (~1200 lines of code!), is unweidly & a totaly nightmare to maintain.

-A little code snippet I picked up from the `.vimrc` file above.
+And here's a little code snippet I picked up from the `.vimrc` file above.

 ```vimscript
 " Example .vimrc file with hundreds of lines of code